 "A canoe slalom final usually takes maybe half an hour or 40 minutes from start to finish, and unless you are really invested in that it's pretty boring," he said.
 "We've got the attention span of goldfish nowadays, so the fact that kayak cross races are over in 45 seconds and it's first over the line means people will hopefully be sitting on the edge of their sofas."

-While the 31-year-old Clarke says his first love remains the technical and traditional K1, the addition of kayak cross has given him a new lease of life, and he is even planning to extend his career to compete in Los Angeles in 2028.
+While the 31-year-old Clarke says his first love remains the technical and traditional K1, the addition of kayak cross has given him a new lease on life, and he is even planning to extend his career to compete in Los Angeles in 2028.

 "It's exciting to have it as a medal event," he said.
 "Everyone has jumped at it and its gone through a whirlwind since I became world champion for the first time in 2021."